avatar29A/hs-aitubots-api/README.md

 We are support mtl-style way to using Aitu Bot API.
 Is a based on `AituBotClient` which is just `ReaderT` monad.

 :warning: In current time we are support only direct way of interact with API.
-WebHooks comming soon ... (or see contribute section ;))
+WebHooks comming soon ... (or see contribute section).

 ### getMe